Logicrithm/orbit-ai/README.md

 ---

-*Built by Ram — an introvert who couldn't initiate, building the app he needed.*
+*Built by Abhinav — an introvert who couldn't initiate, building the app he needed.*